translate/translate/docs/commands/pofilter_tests.rst

 doublewords
 -----------

-checks for repeated words in the translation
+Checks for repeated words in the translation

 Words that have been repeated in a translation will be highlighted with this test e.g. "the the", "a a".
 These are generally typos that need correcting.